w4jcb/dotfiles-ubuntu/README.md

 $ chmod +x install.sh

+Installation of Vundle

+git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-Don’t forget to install the plugins in the .vimrc file - :PluginInstall.
+Don’t forget to install Vundle or other plugins that are in the .vimrc file - :PluginInstall.